-- currentMonthDataConsumption = total data consumed in the current month.
+- currentMonthDataConsumption = the total data consumed in the current month.

 The Projected Data Consumption field is crucial because it provides an estimate on how much data you will consume by the end of the month.
 This number should never exceed your allocated monthly usage.
-Exceeding the monthly limit turns USM Anywhere into transient mode, where incoming events are no longer searchable.
+Exceeding the monthly limit automatically transitions your USM Anywhere into one of four Consumption Modes, determined by the degree to which you have exceeded your tier.
 More importantly, USM Anywhere's performance deteriorates.
 System process time increases, causing the sensor cache to fill up and the sensor to disconnect.

-AT&T Cybersecurity recommends that you monitor your projected data consumption early and constantly, so that you can perform countermeasures when you're to exceed your monthly limit.
+AT&T Cybersecurity recommends that you monitor your projected data consumption early and constantly so that you can perform countermeasures when you're expected to exceed your monthly limit.
 You can reduce consumption by monitoring fewer networks, cutting down the number of data sources, or creating filtering rules to restrict data collection.

 On the same My Subscription page, there is a chart that displays the data collected during the current period.